Rosacea

 People with rosacea may have:

-- A flushed, red face with sensitive, dry skin that may burn or sting.
+• Sensitive, dry skin on the face that may burn or sting.

-In rare cases, rosacea that is not treated may cause permanent effects, such as thickening of the skin on your face or loss of vision.
-It may cause knobby bumps on the nose, called rhinophyma (say "ry-no-FY-muh").
-Over time, it can give the nose a swollen, waxy look.
+In rare cases, rosacea that is not treated may cause lasting effects.
+These include loss of vision and thickened skin that makes bumps on the nose, called rhinophyma (say "ry-no-FY-muh").
 But most cases of rosacea don't progress this far.

 How is it diagnosed?